franciscolopezsancho/akka-persistence-query-training/README.md

 The working method is, I hope, very simple.
 Just open you favorite IDE in the exercise folder you'd like to work on.
-There's you'll find a README.md with the task at hand and the solution can be found in the next exercise.
-As each exercise start where the previous one it's supposed to finish with.
+There's you'll find a README.md with the task at hand while the solution can be found in the next exercise.
+As each exercise start where the previous one it's supposed to end.
 The last exercise will have its solution in the folder with the same name but with 'solution' in the name instead of 'exercise'

 The exercises are the following

-      read from the journal -> Events are persisted in a store and we'd like to read them write to a projection -> After reading those events we want to push them to another table, our 'projection' automate testing -> Once we see we are actually writing in our projection we will automate a test to prove that refactor -> Previous steps should be done in the test itself, and not suprisingly refactor is recommended to be done over working tests adding tags -> A tag is a way of filtering elements and previously we were also just getting ids of entities.
-Now we are going to get the events that the `Box` entity produces. adding more tags -> Finally we'll filter events not only by entity but by event types, we'll create a new one called `BoxCleaned` that we'll try to retrieve.
+      01. reading from the journal : Events are persisted in a storage and we'd like to read them
+      02. write to a projection : After reading those events we want to push them to another table, our 'projection'
+      03. automate testing : Once we see we are actually writing in our projection table we will automate a test to prove that
+      04. refactor : Previous steps should be done in the test itself, and not suprisingly refactor is recommended to be done over working tests.
+So now let's pull out a couple of classes.
+A DBFactory and a Projector.
+      05. adding tags : A tag is a way of filtering elements and while previously we were just getting the ids of the entities, now we are going to get the events tagged with `Box` in them.
+      06. adding more tags : Finally we'll filter events not only by entity but by event types, we'll create a new event called `BoxCleaned` and we'll try to consume them from the journal.